PopBlends: Strategies for Conceptual Blending with Large Language Models: User Study

 \subsection{Procedure}

-At the start of the study, participants were asked to pick the pop culture domain that interested them most, from the set we provided: Star Wars, Friends, Harry Potter, Game of Thrones and Breaking Bad.
-The pop culture domain assignments were as follows: Star Wars (2; P1 and P9), Friends (2; P7 and P8), Harry Potter (2; P2 and P4), Game of Thrones (2; P3 and P10), and Breaking Bad (2; P5 and P6).
-Participants were randomly assigned to a condition order that was counter-balanced to prevent a learning effect.
-In both conditions, participants were asked to brainstorm pop culture blends for six product topics: 1) toothbrush, 2) plane, 3) pizza, 4) beer, 5) cell phone, 6) swimming, combined with their chosen pop culture domain.
-The pop culture and product set selection criteria was explained in Section \ref{topic_selection}.
-In both the PopBlends and baseline conditions, participants were asked to come up with an idea of a pop culture blend that promotes the product.
-At the beginning of the experiment, participants were introduced to basic concepts of pop culture blend design.
+During the study, the participants' goal was to create six pop culture blends, three with the baseline, three with PopBlends system.
+Participants were first asked to pick one pop culture domain that interested them most, from the set we provided: Star Wars, Friends, Harry Potter, Game of Thrones and Breaking Bad.
+For that pop culture domain, they were then asked to make blend ideas for each of the following product topics: 1) toothbrush, 2) airplane, 3) pizza, 4) beer, 5) cell phone, 6) swimming.
+The pop culture domains and products were the same as used in the annotation study.
+They were selected based on the criteria of diversity and randomness (explained in Section \ref{topic_selection}), which is consistent with previous literature \cite{metamap, visiblends, solvent, iconate}.
+Participants alternated between the baseline and the system condition.
+Participants were randomly assigned to a condition order (either baseline first and then system or system first and then baseline) that was counter-balanced to prevent a learning effect.

+At the beginning of the experiment, participants were introduced to the basic concepts of pop culture blend design.
 Participants then ideated blends for the six pop culture-product pairs.
 For each pair they were given five minutes to ideate as many blends as they could.
 In both conditions, participants saved useful images and came up with ideas in a PowerPoint.
 Before they used PopBlends, they were given a short presentation about the system.
 After ideating blends for a pair, participants completed a NASA-TLX \cite{hart2006nasa} questionnaire, to measure their perceived mental workload.
-After all six pop culture-product pairs, participants were asked a series of questions about their experience of using the system and their views on system outputs in a 10 minute semi-structured interview.
+After all six pop culture-product pairs, participants were asked a series of questions about their experience of using the system and their views on system outputs in a 10-minute semi-structured interview.
 Finally, they were asked to pick one of their favorite ideas and make a final pop culture blend image.